QYue/qinyue.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student under the supervision of Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
+I am honored to be supervised by Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
 My primary research interests lie at the intersection of cybersecurity, machine learning, and natural language processing.
 Specifically, I focus on the following areas:

 1. Sociotechnical, with a focus on cybercrime and privacy compliance checks